Invariants of almost complex and almost K\"ahler manifolds: Preliminaries

 \section{Preliminaries}

 Let $\left(M,J\right)$ be an almost complex compact $2n$-manifold.
-Then the almost complex structure $J$ can be extended to an endomorphism of $TM^{\C}=TM\otimes\C$, still denoted by $J$, so that $J$ has $\pm i$ as eigenvalues and we denote, as usual, $T^{1,0}M$, respectively $T^{0,1}M$, the $+i$, respectively $-i$, eigenbundles.
-It turns out that
+Then the almost complex structure $J$ can be extended to an endomorphism of $TM^{\C}=TM\otimes\C$, still denoted by $J$, so that $J$ has eigenvalues $+i$ and $-i$, with the corresponding eigenbundles denoted, as usual, by $T^{1,0}M$ and $T^{0,1}M$, respectively.

 Accordingly, $J$ induces a decomposition of the bundle of complex forms into the direct sum of the bundle of $(p,q)$-forms, namely

 where